Dayana1810/Dayana1810/README.md

 # ✏️ How to personalise

-Open `index.html` and search for these placeholders — replace them with your real info:

 | Placeholder | What to fill in |
 |---|---|
 | `Your Name` | `DAYANA` |